jasjs1/ProPass/README.md

 ## Contribution to this project:

 This is a 100% open source project.
 Contribtuions are all ways welcome!

+### Updates to the codebase
-If you would like to create this code base please fork this repository, and when you are done with the contribution create a ull request (PR)
+If you would like to update/change any code in this codebase please fork this reposiotry.
+And when your change is made create a PR with the change.
+If the change is good, I will accept the PR and push it into the production in the codebase.

 ## Bug reporting: